 Remember the importance of birth photography for surrogacy births, and if you cannot get your birth photographer into the room (or the building!) then try and take lots of photos anyway, and ask the medical staff to help if they can.
 Documenting the labour and birth, even on a smart phone, is better than not documenting it at all.

 Practical stuff – caring for a surrogacy team during the Coronavirus

 Some questions have been raised about how intended parents can support their surrogate during pregnancy and in the fourth trimester, given COVID restrictions on spending time together, and not being able to do the usual social activities together.
 Again, each team needs to make their own decisions for what is best in their circumstances.
 From a legal standpoint, most states are now allowing for people to spend time together if they are in the ‘bubble’ or family and they keep the numbers down.
 You should check the rules for your state, but rest assured from a legal standpoint you can probably spend time together and are unlikely to be breaking any laws now.
 Some tips for supporting the surrogate family while everyone is limiting contact and staying home might include:

 - Meal drops on the doorstep, or meal deliveries from local restaurants.

-- Hiring a cleaner may be ok now, if everyone behaves sensible.
+- Hiring a cleaner may be ok now, if everyone behaves sensibly.

 - Spend time with the surrogate’s children over Facetime, or send them letters and small gifts.
 Keep maintaining those relationships even if you cannot be nearby.
 I know many children are maintaining relationships with their extended family in lots of creative ways – intended parents can do the same.